ricardobar96/Supermarket-Manager/README.md

 # Supermarket-Manager

-Back-end made with the Spring Framework for Java web development.
+Back-end made with Java using the Spring Framework.